ajaygtm/And-the-Oscar-goes-to.../README.md

 # Future Ideas:

-Even though the methodology and the implemented algorithm used in this project are sufficient enough to get an accurate prediction in the major categories, it can be further expanded.
+Even though the methodology and algorithm used in this project are sufficient enough to get an accurate prediction in the major categories, it can be further expanded.

 __Additional Categories:__ Screenplay, Animated Film, Documentary Film and so on.